-Compensation Component Base salary Objective and Basis Fixed compensation that is set at a competitive level for Form Cash Practice Competitive market ranges are generally established at each position to reward demonstrated experience and skills. the 50 th percentile, with consideration for experience and scope of role relative to comparable positions in one peer group.
+Compensation Component Objective and Basis Form Practice Base salary Fixed compensation that is set at a competitive level for each position to reward demonstrated experience and skills.
+Cash Competitive market ranges are generally established at the 50 th percentile, with consideration for experience and scope of role relative to comparable positions in one peer group.
 Performance-based cash bonus awards Semi-annual and annual incentives that drive our performance and align executives' interests with stockholders' interests.
 Cash Target incentives are set as a percentage of base salary and are based on benchmarking from the 50 th to the 75 th percentile.
 Actual payment is calculated based on achievement of corporate and individual goals.
 Time-based equity awards Long-term incentive that aligns executives' interests with stockholders' interests and helps retain executives through long-term vesting periods.
 Restricted stock units Target equity awards (time-based plus performance-based) generally set between the 50 th percentile and the 75 th percentile.
 Performance-based equity awards Long-term incentive that focuses and rewards our performance and aligns executives' interests with stockholders' interests and helps retain executives through long-term vesting periods.
 Performance stock units Target equity awards (time-based plus performance-based) generally set between the 50 th percentile and the 75 th percentile.
 Actual payment is calculated based on achievement of corporate goals.
 Perquisites and other compensation Offered to attract and retain talent and to maintain competitive compensation packages.
-Various Named executive officers are eligible for certain severance benefits pursuant to their employment agreements and our 2014 Management Career Transition Plan.
+Various Named executive officers are eligible for certain severance benefits pursuant to their employment agreements and our 2016 Management Career Transition Plan.
 We do not provide any special perquisites to our named executive officers.
 Named executive officers are eligible to participate in health and welfare benefits and 401(k) matching available to all employees.

-The relative proportion of each element for fiscal 2016, as set forth below, was based generally on the Compensation Committee's comparison of compensation that we offered our named executive officers against compensation offered by peer group companies to their named executive officers, the tax and accounting consequences of certain types of equity compensation, and a desire to allocate a higher proportion of total compensation to performance-based and equity incentive awards.
+The relative proportion of each element for fiscal 2017, as set forth below, was based generally on the Compensation Committee's comparison of compensation that we offered our named executive officers against compensation offered by peer group companies to their named executive officers, the tax and accounting consequences of certain types of equity compensation, and a desire to allocate a higher proportion of total compensation to performance-based and equity incentive awards.

-2016 Compensation Components
+2017 Compensation Components

-Analysis of Fiscal 2016 Compensation Decisions
+Analysis of Fiscal 2017 Compensation Decisions

 Base Salary.
-For fiscal 2016, only Mr. Boynton received an increase in base salary to bring his base salary closer to the compensation paid by companies in our competitive peer group for similar positions.
-The Compensation Committee chose not to adjust the base salaries of our other named executive officers after determining the levels were consistent with market practices and reflective of their roles, skill sets, and performance.
-In August 2016, we reduced our Chief Executive Officer's base salary to \$1, net of benefit costs, at his request, in recognition of the difficulties faced by our company in the remainder of 2016 and as part of our cost cutting measures implemented in our third quarter.
+For fiscal 2017, the Compensation Committee chose not to adjust the base salaries of our named executive officers, with the exception of Mr. Werner, after determining the levels were consistent with market practices and reflective of their roles, skill sets, and performance.
+In August 2016, we reduced our Chief Executive Officer's base salary to \$1, net of benefit costs, at his request, in recognition of the difficulties faced by our company and as part of our cost cutting measures, and, at Mr. Werner's request, the reduced base salary was extended, on an annualized basis, though the first fiscal quarter of 2017, in light of continuing difficult market conditions, and was reinstated at its pre-2016 level, effective as of April 1, 2017, by the Board of Directors.

-The table below sets forth the salaries in effect in fiscal 2016 compared with the salaries in effect in fiscal 2015 for each of our named executive officers:
+The table below sets forth the salaries in effect in fiscal 2017 compared with the salaries in effect in fiscal 2016 for each of our named executive officers:

-Name 2015 Base Salary(1) 2016 Base Salary(2) % Increase

-Thomas H. Werner \$ 600,000 \$ 347,959(3)

-Charles D. Boynton \$ 450,000 \$ 470,000 4.4%

-Howard J. Wenger (4) \$ 460,000 \$ 460,000

-Marty T. Neese (5) \$ 450,000 \$ 450,000

-Douglas J. Richards \$ 370,000 \$ 370,000
+Name 2016 Base Salary (1) 2017 Base Salary (2) % Increase Thomas H. Werner \$ 347,959 (3) \$ 428,154 (4) 23%(5) Charles D. Boynton \$ 470,000 \$ 470,000 Kenneth L. Mahaffey (6) \$ 272,057 \$ 325,000 19% William P. Mulligan III (7) \$ 380,000 Douglas J. Richards \$ 370,000 \$ 370,000